Using With Your Other Software

 Install with your other software - To install Antidote in your other software, go to Install with your other software in Antidote’s Help menu.
 You will be guided to the Connectix utility, which will automatically recognize compatible software on your computer and ask if you want to integrate them using the appropriate connectors.

-Using with your other software - For guidance on how to make use of Antidote’s resources from within other software applications, go to Using with your other software in Antidote’s Help menu.
+Using with your other software - For guidance on how to make use of Antidote’s resources from within other software applications, go to Using with your other software in Antidote’s Help menu or under Connectix Agent’s icon.
 You will be taken a set of to Web-based documentation detailing how Antidote interacts with each of your applications.

 Compatibility - Antidote’s integration compatibilities can change over time and with the evolution of the software applications themselves.
 To learn the array of applications that Antidote can integrate with, see the compatibility page.